BalaIBMRaptor/MQ-HA/instructions/cp4i2020.2/gettingstarted/readme.md

 1. The IBM MQ operator now needs to be installed, navigator to  Operators --> Operator Hub, search for *IBM MQ*:
    ![Select CP4I](img/mqoperatorsearch.png)
 1. Click *Install*
-1. Select the *A specific namespace on the cluster*, change the namespace to *cp4i*, and click subscribe:
+1. There are multiple versions (refered to as a *channel*) of the MQ Operator. v1.3-eus corresponds to the Cloud Pak for Integration 2020.4 release, while v1.4 corresponds to the IBM MQ 9.2.1 release.
+Both can be used in the context of the Cloud Pak for Integration, but only the v1.3-eus provides the enhanced life cycle support (e.g. support for 18 months).
+Select the *v1.3-eus* channel, *A specific namespace on the cluster*, change the namespace to *cp4i*, and click subscribe:
    ![Install MQ Operator](img/installmqoperator.png)
 1. An instance of the Platform Navigator needs to be deployed using the Platform Navigator operator, select *IBM Cloud Pak for Integration Platform Navigator*:
    ![Select IBM Clould Pak for Integration Platform Navigator](img/selectplatformoperator.png)